LayeredInsight/backup_db_containers/README.md

 name.
 For each container, it will attempt to get a list of databases, and run mysql_dump against each one.

-This script has been designed to work with the (Offical MySQL Docker images)[https://hub.docker.com/_/mysql/], using the supported environment variable MYSQL_ROOT_PASSWORD to set the server's root password.
+This script has been designed to work with the [Offical MySQL Docker images](https://hub.docker.com/_/mysql/), using the supported environment variable MYSQL_ROOT_PASSWORD to set the server's root password.
 In the future it may support other methods of determining mysql server authentication details.